lagossapp/lagoss/docs/content/cli.md

-import { Callout, Collapse } from 'nextra-theme-docs';

 The easiest way to deploy and manage Functions is through our [Command-line interface](https://en.wikipedia.org/wiki/Command-line_interface).

 ## Installation

-Lagon CLI is available for the following operating systems:
+Lagoss CLI is available for the following operating systems:

 - macOS (Intel and M1)
 - Linux (x64 and arm64)